 The way we study animal behavior in the field is changing.
 What was once a primarily observational and data-poor discipline is rapidly becoming a highly-quantitative field of study through technological advances.
-In particular, the ability to use consumer-grade camera equipment to record animal behavior, and then capitalize on the rapid advances in computer vision and tracking techniques, means field experiments can now bridge the gap between the rigor of the lab and the authenticity of the field.
+In particular, the ability to use consumer-grade camera equipment to record animal behavior and then capitalize on the rapid advances in computer vision and tracking techniques means field experiments can now bridge the gap between the rigor of the lab and the authenticity of the field.

-The course will guide you through this modern take on field behavioral ecology, leading you through the scientific process from observation, hypothesis generation, experimental design, analysis, interpretation, and communication of your own field biological experiments, specifically in the context of social and collective interactions in rainforest animals.
+The course will guide you through this modern take on field behavioral ecology, leading you through the scientific process from observation, hypothesis generation, experimental design, analysis, interpretation, and communication of your own field biological experiments, specifically in the context of social and collective interactions in rain forest animals.

 This course is for undergraduate and graduate students.
 You must have at least one ecology course.

-Additional scholarships may be available for students from member and non member institutions, with demonstrated financial need.
+Additional scholarships may be available for students from member and non-member institutions with demonstrated financial need.

-Personal expenses such as laundry, mail, entertainment, international travel, insurance, medical expenses, etc. are not covered.
+Personal expenses such as laundry, mail, entertainment, international travel, insurance, medical expenses, etc., are not covered.
 Also, students planning additional time in Costa Rica before or after the course should allow $30-40 per day.

-Alex Jordan, PhD.
-Coordinator
+Alex Jordan, PhD., Coordinator

 Housing & Meals

 It is important to recognize that the OTS program differs from your typical on-campus life in a few ways.
-Though you may have prior experience of living with one or two roommates on campus, during the course you will be living closely with 10–15 other.
+Though you may have prior experience of living with one or two roommates on campus, during the course you will be living closely with 10–15 others.
 You will share bathrooms and common areas, and it will sometimes be difficult to find personal space.
 This means communication and respect will be crucial.
 We also need to have sincere respect for one another, regardless of different opinions and lifestyles.
 This includes respect for privacy, respect for rules and regulations, and even respect for the fact that unpredictability is an inherent feature of field-based programs such as ours.
-Indeed, next to communication and cooperation, flexibility and a good sense of humor are the most important characteristics of a successful student in our program
+Indeed, next to communication and cooperation, flexibility and a good sense of humor are the most important characteristics of a successful student in our program.

 Passport & Visa Information

-U.S. citizens entering Costa Rica are automatically granted a 90-day tourist Visa.
+U.S. citizens entering Costa Rica are automatically granted a 90-day tourist visa.
 Students planning to stay in Costa Rica after the program end date need to take this into account.

 OTS is deeply committed to student safety and well-being and does not expose students to unnecessary danger or risk.
 OTS monitors national and international events that might affect our students.
 Five decades of risk assessment, emergency response, and crisis resolution have enabled OTS to maximize student safety and security.
 All students participate in an onsite orientation program upon arrival in Costa Rica.
 For our most current safety information, contact the OTS Enrollment Management staff at email@example.com